Mindgreppers/lifemaker_web/content/_index.md

   - [Aims, objectives](/aims), universal human values, policies, constitution
   - [Working model](/working-model)
 - Setting up of online discussion forum and universal education module

-## Call to the tribe

-> Every human is seeking happiness, mostly externally.
-Happiness can only be found when we are in sync with own true nature, and it reflects in fulfilment of our relationships with the world and with our own Self.
-The individuals are like small streams, which may or may not be able to make to the ocean alone.
-But together, our company of Truth can form a large river, which surely will reach the ocean of realised co-existential bliss; and there will be mutual wellbeing and happiness all along the way and for all our future generations to come on Earth.

-You can reach us out via the [Lifeline](/lifeline)

-{{< youtube d_nsFjSuMUU >}}

 ## We are thankful
   - Thanks to every human of past and present, who has contributed in their unique ways